techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-xiaomi-redmi-12-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Here are the steps on how you can transfer text messages from Xiaomi Redmi 12 to Other Android Devices using Dr.Fone - Phone Transfer.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://facebook-video-content.techidaily.com/new-2024-approved-how-to-prevent-fbs-video-ad-pop-ups/"><u>[New] 2024 Approved How to Prevent FB's Video Ad Pop-Ups</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/affordable-wireless-router-comparison-an-in-depth-look-at-the-tp-link-archer-c50/"><u>Affordable Wireless Router Comparison: An In-Depth Look at the TP-Link Archer C50</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-changefake-your-honor-x9b-location-on-viber-drfone-by-drfone-virtual-android/"><u>How to Change/Fake Your Honor X9b Location on Viber | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-after-switching-from-xiaomi-13t-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data After Switching From Xiaomi 13T to Latest Samsung | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-nokia-xr21-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your Nokia XR21 Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-oppo-a78-5g-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from Oppo A78 5G to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-techniques-to-transfer-data-from-motorola-moto-g04-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Techniques to Transfer Data from Motorola Moto G04 to iPhone 15/14/13/12 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-move-contacts-from-motorola-moto-e13-to-iphone-131415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Move Contacts From Motorola Moto E13 to iPhone (13/14/15) | Dr.fone</u></a></li>
+<li><a href="https://extra-hints.techidaily.com/in-2024-6-superior-tools-for-effortless-linkedin-videos-extraction/"><u>In 2024, 6 Superior Tools for Effortless LinkedIn Videos Extraction</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-easiest-guide-how-to-clone-realme-12-5g-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Easiest Guide How to Clone Realme 12 5G Phone? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-honor-magic-5-lite-to-samsung-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Honor Magic 5 Lite to Samsung Phone | Dr.fone</u></a></li>
+<li><a href="https://extra-support.techidaily.com/in-2024-mastering-adobe-cloud-essentials-and-top-alternatives/"><u>In 2024, Mastering Adobe Cloud Essentials & Top Alternatives</u></a></li>
+<li><a href="https://screen-capture.techidaily.com/in-2024-mastering-the-art-of-efficient-workflow-capturing-mac-screens-with-just-shortcuts/"><u>In 2024, Mastering the Art of Efficient Workflow Capturing Mac Screens with Just Shortcuts</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/sleepy-tech-unwakeable-computer-on-windows-1011/"><u>Sleepy Tech: Unwakeable Computer on Windows 10/11</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/solving-the-no-call-response-issue-tips-for-your-samsung-galaxy-watch/"><u>Solving the No Call Response Issue: Tips for Your Samsung Galaxy Watch</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/unleash-popularity-potential-climb-a-million-followers-by-months-end-for-2024/"><u>Unleash Popularity Potential Climb a Million Followers by Month's End for 2024</u></a></li>
+</ul></div>